As an expert in e-commerce, I've seen firsthand how crucial it is to choose the right eCommerce platform when starting or scaling an online business.

 Ecwid offers a curated selection of over 200 apps in its marketplace.
 These apps cover essential functions like shipping, accounting, marketing, and social media integrations.

-Popular integrations include platforms like Facebook, Instagram, and accounting tools like Xero.
+Popular integrations include platforms such as Facebook and Instagram, as well as accounting tools such as Xero.

 However, the smaller size of the app market means fewer niche tools or deep customization options, which may limit businesses with more complex needs.